Imperial-FoNS-Computing/FoNS-installation-instructions/source/vscode.rst

 ........

-If you have :ref:`installed homebrew <homebrew>` then you can install Visual Studio Code by :ref:`opening a terminal` and running this command:
+If you have :ref:`installed homebrew <homebrew>` then you can install Visual Studio Code by :ref:`opening a terminal <terminal-mac>` and running this command:

 .. code-block:: console